CPAs save time with online meetings. At least, they do if they know how.

 Here is a PC Magazine article that compares these products (and others).
 All of these packages offer free trial versions.
 And they all provide similar abilities.
 The main thing is they allow me to share what’s on my computer monitor and my voice.

 So, what video conferencing software do I use?
 Zoom.
 Why?
 It is easy to use and reliable.
 While Zoom offers a free version, I use their paid Pro version.
-Below I demonstrate a Zoom session so you can see just how easy online meetings are.

 The point of this article is not to sell you on a particular online meeting product (though I do like Zoom), but to sell you on the concept.
 I have spent years of my life (at least it feels that way) driving to and from clients’ offices.
 So when I heard about online meetings, I gave it a try.

 My first online meeting sold me.
 A few years ago I was assisting an attorney with a forensic project.
 My final report was several hundred pages long.
 Rather than making a 4.5-hour trip to meet with my client, I did the following:

 The meeting lasted one hour.
 Once done, the attorney said to me, “This is one of the best meetings I’ve ever attended.”

 So rather than taking 5.5 hours (4.5 hours of driving and the 1-hour session), the meeting took 1.5 hours (including setup time).
 I saved four hours—and I didn’t even have to sit in the attorney’s lobby and wait for him.
 Also, I didn’t have to stop and refuel my vehicle—or file an expense report.

 If sharing video works with an out-of-town client, does it work with in-the-office staff?

 Yes, online meetings work with others in your office as well.
 Why?
 For the same reasons.
 I can share any information from my computer screen.
 And I can invite several people to the meeting at the same time.
 They can view what I am sharing from the comfort of their offices.
 Believe me, it’s better than several people huddling around one computer.